-It’s been awhile since I last published an installment of Analytics in Action, so today I thoughts I’d share an infographic I found from Unmetric on digital analytics.
+It’s been a while since I last published an installment of Analytics in Action, so today I thoughts I’d share an infographic I found from Unmetric on crafting a digital analytics plan.
 Yeah, I know, it’s too small to read, but click on the image and you can enlarge it.

 Ok, so I know fitting digital analytics into a periodic table is a little of a stretch, but the infographic still has some value.
 Let’s take a look at the things I find valuable.
 At the end of today’s post, I hope you’ll learn the following:

 - The importance of digital analytics for making your digital marketing successful.

 - Some key metrics in monitoring your digital marketing efforts.

 - Why vanity metrics don’t provide much value in monitoring digital marketing.

 - Why you need to monitor metrics across the entire conversion funnel as part of your digital analytics plan.